 Now, think of your body as a high-performance sports car.
 To zoom down the road, it needs fuel—glucose, in our case.
 Glycolysis is the initial combustion engine that takes this glucose and starts breaking it down.
 But how much power, or ATP, does this initial combustion generate?
 That’s what we’re setting out to uncover.
-How many ATP are produced in glycolysis?
+Practically speaking, how many ATP are produced in glycolysis?
 And how does this tiny, yet crucial, process impact everything from your energy levels to your overall health?
 Let’s dive in!

 Main Subheading